You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

 How to prevent deep vein thrombosis

-• Try to get a seat with extra leg room, such as one next to
+• Try to get a seat with extra leg room, such as one next to an emergency exit.

 • Drink plenty of water to reduce dehydration.